wcko87/rabiribi-randomizer/index.md

 These map changes can be turned off by the "No Fixes" (--no-fixes) option.

 ### Removal of Autosaves
-* At the entrace to Cocoa1, the save point has been removed, and the autosave point has been moved to the top of the ledge.
+* Autosave/save point at the entrance to Cocoa1 has been moved to the top of the ledge.
-* The save point at the sliding powder location in exotic laboratory has been removed.
+* Save point at sliding powder location has been removed.
-* Warp Stones are active from the start, instead of only after viewing the cutscene one room after the ribbon fight.
-  * This means that you no longer need to walk right after fighting ribbon, and can go straight back to the warp.
-  * This prevents a softlock when Rabi Slippers or Air Jump is picked up before the cutscene, disabling the cutscene and leaving you stuck in Spectral Cave without the ability to warp out.
+* Autosave under chaos rod location has been removed.
+* Autosave at air dash location has been removed.

 ### Event Warps